 Many of Freed Marcroft’s divorce clients highly value their time, and one of their goals is that their divorce not be prolonged.
-Therefore, it’s no surprise that we are often asked is there a waiting period for Connecticut divorces?
+Therefore, it’s no surprise that we are often asked if there is a waiting period for Connecticut divorces.

 The short answer is yes, there is a waiting period — but there are options to avoid it.